Everything-Explained/web-client/src/views/faq/invites.md

 title: invites
 author: Jaeiya

 Invites are given out by the Admin as well as those who have established some integrity on the site.
-That being said, you're _free to email the Admin_ as described on the [about] page.
+That being said, you're _free to email the Admin_ as described on the [Welcome] page.

 > The Requirements below are just loose guidelines; **content of character** is most important.